sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/01-NodeJS-Token-Transfer-Example.md

 Copy and paste (in quotations) the `Goerli` API key obtained from Infura or Alchemy, as well as the exported private key from MetaMask.

 :::danger
   Remember that your private key should **never** be exposed.
-Hence, **DO NOT** commit the `.env` file to GitHub.
+Hence, **DO NOT** commit the `.env` file to any repository and add it to your `.gitignore` file.
 Exposing the private key could result in complete loss of your funds. **_For this example, please only paste in the exported private keys of a wallet that is designated for testing/development purposes_**.
 :::

 ### Usage